rohityadavcloud/rohityadavcloud.github.io/_posts/2018-04-21-cloudstack-kvm.markdown

 # Setup Networking

 Setup Linux bridges that will handle CloudStack's public, guest, management and storage traffic.
-For simplicity, all of these networks will use a single bridge `cloudbr0`.
+For simplicity, we will use a single bridge `cloudbr0` to be used for all these networks.
 Install bridge utilities:

     apt-get install bridge-utils